Influence of single observations on the choice of the penalty parameter in ridge regression: Ridge regression

 where $\mat{H}(\lambda)$ is referred to as the hat matrix of ridge regression and $I_p$ is the identity matrix of dimension $p$.
 When we consider leave-one-out cross-validation, the regression coefficients for each fold and the prediction error for the removed observation are given by

 respectively.
-Here $\mat{X}_{[i]}$ and $\vc{y}_{[i]}$ are the data matrix and outcome vector with the $i$th row deleted.
-Note that we denote the prediction error for the $i$th observation as $e_{[i]}$ to distinguish it from the residual $e_i(\lambda) = y_{i} - x_{i}^T\hat{{\beta}}(\lambda)$, in which $\beta$ is estimated using all observations. \citet{golub1979generalized} stated (see the Supplementary Material for a detailed derivation) that the leave-one-out cross-validation error of ridge regression can be explicitly expressed as a function of the residuals $e_i$ by using the Sherman-Morrison-Woodbury formula for matrix inverses,
+Here $\mat{X}_{[i]}$ and $\vc{y}_{[i]}$ are the data matrix and outcome vector excluding the $i$th row.
+Note that we denote the prediction error for the $i$th observation as $e_{[i]}$ to distinguish it from the residual $e_i(\lambda) = y_{i} - x_{i}^T\hat{{\beta}}(\lambda)$, in which $\beta$ is estimated using all observations. \citet{golub1979generalized} stated (see Section S.1 in the Supplementary material for a detailed derivation) that the leave-one-out cross-validation error of ridge regression can be explicitly expressed as a function of the residuals $e_i$ by using the Sherman-Morrison-Woodbury formula for matrix inverses,